* 20th Anniversary: 2003 to 2023 *

 and even hundreds of miles downwind.

-Weather Satellite - a space vehicle high above the earth.
-We equip satellites with many cameras for taking satellite photos of the clouds below.
+Weather Satellite - a spacecraft high in the sky.
+We equip satellites with cameras so we can take photos of the clouds below.
 Some satellite gadgets can see inside the clouds.
-These are the only machines that give us information from outside of the atmosphere.
+Only these devices are capable of providing atmospheric information from outside of the atmosphere.

-Radar - (RAdio Detection And Ranging).
-An electric system for sending and receiving radio waves microwaves, actually to find things.
-The radar has been used for finding military vehicles and artillery, obstacles as well as storms and areas of precipitation.
+Radar (RAdio Detection And Ranging).
+A system for sending and receiving microwaves, and is primarily used for finding stuff.
+Radar has been used to find military vehicles, artillery, obstacles, and storms with areas of precipitation.

-Want to see some official observations, made using scientific and electronic weather equipment like the items listed above?
-Look at a METAR.
-This article tells you how to decode and read a METAR weather report.
+Want to see some official weather observations, made with scientific and electronic weather equipment like the items listed above?
+Look at a METAR observation.
+Here's how to decode and read a METAR.

 You like this Idea?
 It works for its intended purpose, but probably is not perfect.
 Why not?